abrindam/ArtemisEngineeringClient/README.md

 Next, right click on the project and select `Build Path -> Configure Build Path`.
 If you don't see that option, right click on the project, select `Properties` and then the `Java Build Path` entry.
 Open the `Libraries` tab.
 If you see all of the `.jar` files which are present in the `lib` directory listed in addition to the `JRE System Library`, you can skip this step.
 If not, add all of the `.jar` files in `lib` and the `Java3D-1.5.1` subdirectory.

+With IAN v3.1.1 (and possibly later versions), source code attachment is required.
+To do that, return to the `Java Build Path` options and expand the entry for `ian-3.1.1.jar` under the `Libraries` tab.
+Select `Source attatchment`, then `Edit`.
+Select `Browse` then navigate to `ArtemisEngineeringClient/lib` and select `ian-3.1.1-src.zip`.
+Click `OK` three times to finish.

 Lastly, navigate to `Run -> Run Configurations` and create two new `Java Application` configurations.
 Both should invoke `com.brindyblitz.artemis.ClientMain`.
 The first, titled `AEC - Fake`, should include the argument `--fake`.
 This will invoke the fake server (see `Fake Mode` above).
 The second, `AEC - Live LAN`, should have the IP address of your server as the argument, e.g. `10.0.0.4`.
 This will connect to the real server upon launch (see `Proxy Mode` above).
 For both, select the entry point by going to the `Main` tab and entering `com.brindyblitz.artemis.ClientMain` in the text field under `Main class`.

 #### IntelliJ IDEA